kingiw/casbin-js-demo/GSoC_proposal/proposal.md

 3. Finsh the documentation.

 #### August 1 - August 31 (Before the Final Evaluation)
-1. Continue with the unfinished tasks and improvement of the project.
+1. This period is for any unpredictable delay and the implementation of any new ideas in this project.
-2. (If available) pay attention to other Casbin project.
+2. (If available) Contribute to other Casvbin project.

 #### After GSoC
 I will continue maintaining the project after the end of GSoC.
 Hopefully I can be a member of Casbin Organization and get actively involved in the open source community.